 - 1 tsp nutmeg

 - 2 tsp garlic powder

 - ¾ tsp ground pepper

 - ⅓ cup bread crumbs I used Panko

 In a large mixing bowl, mix ground beef, spices (allspice, nutmeg, ground parsley, garlic powder, and ground pepper), onion, bread crumbs, Worcestershire sauce, and eggs.
 I have found that using your hands (as long as you wash them thoroughly before and after) is the easiest way to combine the ingredients.

 Use your hands to create meatballs.
 The recipe makes approximately 26 medium-sized meatballs (around 1.5 inches in diameter).

 In a skillet with a lid, heat olive oil, and add meatballs.
 Cook covered until outsides are brown and centers are no longer pink, turning every few minutes.
 Add additional oil as needed to prevent meatballs from sticking to the pan.

 Serve with lingonberry jam and homemade cream sauce.
-(Tap here for my cream sauce recipe.)
+(You'll find my recipe here: https://nashvillewife.com/ikea-style-swedish-meatball-meal-recipe/)